On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Discussion

-In our case, the median hardness ratio $HR=0.26$ of green-valley $\Mstar$ galaxies is typical of column densities of $N_H \sim 3 \times 10^{22} cm^{-2}$ at $0.2 < z < 0.5$ \citep[see, e.g.,][]{Hickox2007}.
-This is for instance in very good agreement with what is predicted by high-resolution simulations in the final stage of major mergers of gas-poor galaxies with stellar masses of $M_* \sim 2.5-5 \times 10^{10}M_\odot$ \citep[][]{Blecha2018}, which is consistent with the decreasing gas content of quenching galaxies.
-Moreover, the fraction of heavily-obscured ($HR>-0.2$) AGN host galaxies we observe in the green valley is consistent with the duration predicted for the late stage of $\Mstar$ galaxy mergers, namely, 10--150 Myr \citep[][]{Blecha2018}.
-Indeed, assuming $\Mstar$ galaxies to spend 1--3.5 Gyr in the \textit{green valley} \citep[][]{Moutard2016b}, the fraction of heavily-obscured AGN host galaxies is expected to be between 0.3 and 15 per cent, which is consistent with the 0.4--0.8 per cent we found (see Fig. \ref{fig_AGN_NUVr}b).
+In our case, the median hardness ratio $HR=0.26$ of green-valley $\Mstar$ galaxies is typical of column densities of $N_H \sim 3 \times 10^{22} \mathrm{cm}^{-2}$ at $0.2 < z < 0.5$ \citep[see, e.g.,][]{Hickox2007}.
+This value of column density is in very good agreement with what is predicted by high-resolution simulations in the final stage of major mergers of gas-poor galaxies with stellar masses of $M_* \sim 2.5-5 \times 10^{10}M_\odot$ \citep[][]{Blecha2018}, which is consistent with the decreasing gas content of quenching galaxies, in the starvation scenario put forth for $\Mstar$ galaxies \citep[][]{Schawinski2014, Peng2015, Moutard2016b}.
+Moreover, the fraction of heavily-obscured ($HR>-0.2$) AGN host galaxies we observe in the green valley is consistent with the duration predicted for the late stage of $\Mstar$ galaxy mergers, namely, 10--150 Myr \citep[][]{Blecha2018}: Assuming $\Mstar$ galaxies spend 1--3.5 Gyr in the \textit{green valley} \citep[][]{Moutard2016b}, the fraction of heavily-obscured AGN host galaxies is expected to be between 0.3 and 15 per cent, which is consistent with the 0.4--0.8 per cent we found (see Fig.~\ref{fig_AGN_NUVr}b).

-In summary, the incidence of heavily-obscured AGNs observed in $\Mstar$ galaxies in the \textit{green valley} argues for a scenario that favours the mergers of these galaxies \textit{after} they left the SF main sequence.
-While mass-related mechanisms have been successfully put forth to explain the quenching of the star formation in galaxies reaching the characteristic stellar mass $\Mstar$, such as virial shock heating within DM halos reaching a few $10^{12} M_\odot$ \citep[e.g.,][]{Keres2005, DekelBirnboim2006}, these models alone would fail to explain the increasing incidence of mergers after the beginning of the quenching.
-Our observations seem, however, to fit quite naturally within the theoretical framework developed by \citet{Pichon2011} and \citet{Codis2015}, as discussed in the next section.
+In summary, our key finding is that the incidence of heavily-obscured X-ray AGNs observed in $\Mstar$ galaxies \textit{in} the green valley suggests that mergers occur \textit{after} these quenching galaxies have left the SF main sequence.
+While mass-related mechanisms have been successfully put forth to explain the quenching of star formation in galaxies reaching the characteristic stellar mass $\Mstar$, such as virial shock heating within DM halos reaching a few $10^{12} M_\odot$ \citep[e.g.,][]{Keres2005, DekelBirnboim2006} of star formation feedback \citep[e.g.,][]{Peng2010}, these models alone would fail to explain an increasing incidence of mergers \textit{in} the green valley, i.e., \textit{after} the onset of the quenching process.
+Instead, our observations support models in which merging occurs after the quenching galaxy has left the main sequence, and in the next section we discuss how these observations seem to fit quite naturally within the theoretical framework developed by \citet{Pichon2011} and \citet{Codis2015}.